Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 When it comes to teaching William Shakespeare, there’s no need to start from scratch!
 There are incredibly rich resources waiting for you online, but it can be a bit exhausting to wade through them.
 That’s why today I’m sharing my top six with you.
 You’ll find a great option for the full text of the most popular plays, a treasure trove of helpful videos from the Royal Shakespeare company, The Folger Library’s fabulous Shakespeare podcast, John and Hank Green’s fast-and-furious informational videos, a compendium of acting games to help inspire your student actors to greater heights, and my top Ted Talk pick, featuring Akala and his take on hip hop and Shakespeare.
+Keep reading for the Best Shakespeare Resources.

 Enjoy!